eugenmihailescu/symfony-demo/README.md

 - [Translation](http://symfony.com/doc/current/book/translation.html)
 - [Services](http://symfony.com/doc/current/book/service_container.html)

+A sandbox instance can be found here: [http://symfony.mynixworld.info](http://symfony.mynixworld.info).

 ### Requirements

 This application is built on top of Symfony Framework 3.0 so many of its requirements derives from it: